Changes coming 1 July 2025

 Reasons for incident reporting include:

-• refusing entry or service to someone
+• refusing entry to someone

-• altercations such as fights or assaults
+• fights or assaults

-• medical assistance rendered to someone
+• providing medical help to someone

 • removing someone from the premises.

+You must give the person a receipt.
 The receipt must include:

 • what the document is